The-Hawk-Eye/towards-singularity/README.md

 # Deep Learning from scratch

 This repository contains implementation of deep neural network architectures written from scratch using only numpy.
+The code is heavily inspired from the brilliant Stanford course *CS231n Convolutional Neural Networks for Visual Recognition*.

 The file `layers.py` contains the implementation of simple layers.
 For each layer a `forward` and a `backward` function are implemented.
 The `forward` function recieves inputs, weights, and other parameters and returns both an output and a `cache` object storing data needed for the backward pass.
 The `backward` function recieves upstream derivatives and the `cache` object, and returns gradients with respect to the inputs and weights.
 These layers are then combined to build classifiers with different architectures.